Summary

 The TGA’s response to these shortages

 Our role in medicine shortages is to reduce the impact on patients where possible.
-To assist patients during this shortage, we have approved the supply of multiple strengths of overseas-registered methylphenidate modified-release products under section 19A of the Therapeutic Goods Act 1989; some of these overseas-registered alternatives are registered on the PBS- external site.
+To assist patients during the shortage, we approved the supply of multiple strengths of overseas-registered methylphenidate modified-release products under section 19A of the Therapeutic Goods Act 1989; some of these overseas-registered alternatives are registered on the PBS- external site- external site.

-Other actions we are taking to mitigate the impact of these shortages include:
+Other actions we implemented to mitigate the impact of these shortages:

-- working with the sponsors to minimise the impact on patients, prescribers and pharmacies by closely monitoring the supply of all products and updating this page with new information as soon as it becomes available
+- worked with sponsors to minimise the impact on patients, prescribers and pharmacies by closely monitoring the supply of all products and updating this page with new information as soon as it becomes available

-- meeting with medical colleges, health professional organisations and peak body groups to develop clinical management advice about alternatives during the shortage (see below)
+- met with medical colleges, health professional organisations and peak body groups to develop clinical management advice about alternatives during the shortage (see below)

-- communicating updates on this webpage and also the Medicine shortage reports database- external site.
+- communicated updates on this webpage and also the Medicine shortage reports database- external site- external site.

 - ADHD Foundation